danielnelson37/problem-set-2_1/fellow-submissions/carmen-salas.md

 This will return 4 because it coerced the string ‘5’ to the number 5 and 5-1 is 4.

   * `"5" + 1`
-This will return ‘51’  because it coerced the number  1 to a string and added that value to the string ‘5’.
+This will return ‘51’  because it coerced the number  1 to a string, and it concatenated the two strings to a single string ‘51’.

   * `true + false`
 This will return the number 1 because the boolean ‘true’ is coerced to the number 1 and ‘false’ is coerced to the number 0 resulting in 1 + 0 which is 1.

   * `"i am" + undefined`
-This will return ` ‘i amundefined’ ` since undefined is coerced to a string and is being added to the string ‘i am’.
+This will return ` ‘i amundefined’ ` since undefined is coerced to a string and it was concatenated with the string ‘i am’.

   * `5 + undefined`
-This will return NaN, because undefined can not be coerced to a number, therefore, 5+undefines is not a number.
+This will return NaN, because undefined is coerced to NaN and anything added to NaN is NaN.
 12. What will each line of the following code return?
    ```javascript
    (false && undefined);